MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 ## Prerequisites

-- A work or school account with access to a Power Automate [environment](/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center) that's based in the United States.
+- A work or school account with access to a Power Automate [environment](/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center) located in the United States.
 - During initial preview, you must have an environment in the United States region to use this feature.
 If you don’t have access to an environment based in the United States, you can ask your administrator to [create a new environment in Power Platform admin center and select United States](/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center) as its region.
 - Check [known limitations](#known-issues-and-limitations) for more information.